 From March 2008, non-expiring Certificates of Airworthiness will be issued by the IAA.
-Instead.
-Each year an Airworthiness Review Certificate will be issued on successful completion of the renewal process.
+Instead, each year an Airworthiness Review Certificate will be issued on successful completion of the renewal process.
 The IGSA does not operate in the Controlled Environment; therefore ARCs cannot be extended but a new one is issued instead.

 ARC Renewal process

 - An application of a C of A or ARC renewal can be made up to 90 days prior to the expiry of the current ARC

 - Procedure takes up to 4 weeks